 What to expect from a bridal appointment.

-Feeling nervous about looking for a wedding dress?
+Feeling nervous about attending a bridal appointment?
 Never stepped foot in a bridal shop?
 Wondering how you will ever be able to choose your gown?
 Then this is the blog for you…..

 It is never too soon to start thinking of your bridal style.
 Start exploring bridal magazines, Pinterest or designers websites for inspiration.
-We would suggest starting with Hayley Paige, Ellis Bridals and Phil Collins Bridal because not only are they our favourites, but between them they show a huge variety of what is available.
+We would suggest starting with Hayley Paige, Ellis Bridals and Phil Collins Bridal because not only are they our favourites!
+Also, between them they show a huge variety of what is available.

 Try not to become too fixed in what you are looking for.
-If you are a first time bride, the likelihood is you have not worn a bridal gown before, so you may be surprised with what you like once you have one on.
+If you are a first time bride, the likelihood is you have not worn a bridal gown before, so you may be surprised with what you like.

 With current trends, also consider what colours of gown you may like.
 Hayley Paige, for example, produces gowns in shades of ivory, blush pinks, pale blues, greys and lilacs.
 If a coloured gown isn’t your style, this isn’t a problem as most styles will come in ivory as well as the sample colour.

 Getting booked in:

 Maidstone in Kent is the ideal place to do your bridal shopping.
 There are a number of boutiques within a small area who all cater to different tastes, so it is possible to do 2-3 bridal appointments in a day.
 Most boutiques prefer you to book a bridal appointment to ensure they are fully prepared for the week ahead.
 So you should try to book 2-3 weeks in advance of when you want to go out to avoid disappointment at being told they are fully booked.
 Weekdays are traditionally quieter compared to weekends, so if you are planning to visit on a Saturday, you may even need to book a month ahead!